Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 ```Solidity
 event Locked(address sender, uint256 blockNumber, address minterAddress, uint256 amount, uint256 burnedAmountIncrease);
 ```
 Occurs when Datamine (DAM) tokens are locked-in to the FLUX smart contract.
-The properties are as follows:

 - **sender**: What address locked-in the DAM tokens?
 - **blockNumber**: On what block number were the funds locked-in?
 This number is included in the event as there is math that is bassed off this number and we have to be specific to what number was used in the calculations.